starry-koi/surphot/README.md

 * `deblent_var`
   * Whether or not to deblend sources.
 * `plot_var`
-  * Purely for plotting purposes.
+  * Adjusts the scaling when plotting the image in the /reference folder to 'linear' or 'log'.
 In my experience 'linear' works better for radio images, and 'log' works better for optical images.

 Additionally, there is an option to focus in on a smaller region of the image rather than analyzing the entire image.
 This draws a box around a point and only analyzes the part of the image that's in the box.